Labor Market Information for Educators and Trainers

 - LMI Publications

-The Employment Development Department (EDD) produces several Labor Market Information (LMI) publications that are available to the public online.
-These publications are generally produced weekly, monthly, quarterly, and annually.
+The Employment Development Department (EDD) produces Labor Market Information (LMI) publications that are available to the public online.
+These publications are generally produced weekly, monthly, quarterly, or annually.

 - Información general en Español